Are you Able to Send Emails but Not Receive? | HostGator Support

 Have you recently signed up with HostGator?
 Are you a new customer and planning to host your emails with HostGator?
 If so, welcome!

 To set up your emails with us, you must first add your email address to your HostGator account.
-For more information on adding your email account, please check out the following article.
+Please check out the following article for more information on adding your email account.

 If that is the case, you'll need to check a few things.
 So, here we go!